 This next troubleshooting step follows the previous one.
 Dust or loose debris can build up on the evaporator coil when an air filter gets clogged.
 Dirty evaporator coils won’t be able to absorb heat from the air as intended, thus restricting the heat exchange required for the cooling process.

 To troubleshoot this issue, carefully examine your evaporator coils.
 If you find they could benefit from cleaning, do so gently.
-Click here for a detailed explanation of how to properly clean your evaporator coils.
+Click here for a detailed explanation of properly cleaning your evaporator coils.

 Check for a Refrigerant Leak